-- Declare Business Administration, Economics, or Fashion Merchandising as a major (pre-business majors can not earn academic elective credit in 191/195-level courses.)
+- Must have already declared Business Administration, Economics, or Fashion Merchandising as a major (pre-business majors can not earn academic elective credit in 191/195-level courses)

-- Complete BA105W AND at least one course in your option.
+- Have completed BA105W AND at least one other course in your option

 - All internship sites are subject to OSPD and university review.
 All worksites MUST have current ELA and Risk Assessment paperwork on file with the University.
 Petitions at unapproved worksites, for whom paperwork cannot be obtained, will be moved to units-only internship option.